PatrickMarinich/DailyCodingChallenges/README.md

 2. May 24th 2022, Hard, 3/10, Multiplication of specific array elements
 3. May 26th 2022, Hard, 6/10, Looking for consecutive positive integers in an unsorted array
 4. May 25th 2022, Medium, 9/10, Binary Tree serialization and deserialization
+5. May 30th 2022, Easy, 8/10, Unival Subtrees in a Binary Tree

 **Any Notes About My Solution**